Metashaker/community-phone/README.md

 The high level goal of the project, is to build a backend microservice that powers the calls history feature of the app.
 This is comprised of the following endpoints:

-- `POST /events`: Receives phone carriers webhooks events when a call is started (and created in the DB), or ended (and marked as ended in the DB).
+- `POST /events`: Receives phone carriers webhooks events when a call is started (and created in the DB), or ended (and marked as ended in the DB). **Important note: We call success after a job is successfully enqueued to achieve less latency.**
 - `GET /events/failures`: Returns calls that haven't been marked as ended within the last 2 hours, considering a call can last up to 1 hour.
 Mostly to monitor the aforementioned calls, since phone carriers sometimes fail to send the ended call webhook event.

 ## Architecture and technologies